Economics 101 Is Messing Up Your Pricing! Here’s why.. 🛢️

 - Your pricing team should be advised that dropping your list price by 7% so your distributors are happy, does not really make them happy it just lowers the bar for the everyone else and encourages price wars

-- And your pricing team would never just increase customer prices by 3% across the board to cover output costs because their profitability analysis said this was a good idea.
+- And they would never just increase customer prices by 3% across the board to cover output costs because their profitability analysis said this was a good idea.

 A good pricing team will dispel myths, rumours about the market and competition; test assumptions and give you viable pricing options – and explain the trade-offs you’ll end up making with every go to market action.